-While we continually monitor the ongoing and evolving impact of the effect of the COVID-19 pandemic on our operations the overall impact will not be fully reflected in our results of operations until future periods.
-The duration and extent of the impact from the COVID-19 pandemic depends on future developments that cannot be fully predicted at this time, as such, the impact of the pandemic on our overall financial performance remain uncertain and cannot as yet be quantified.
-For discussion of the risks and uncertainties we face associated with the COVID-19 pandemic, see Part I, Item 1A.
+While we continually monitor the ongoing and evolving impacts of the pandemic, macroeconomic conditions and geopolitical events on our operations the extent of such impacts are based on factors that cannot be fully predicted at this time.
+Accordingly, the impact on our overall financial performance remains uncertain and cannot as yet be quantified.
+For a discussion of the risks and uncertainties we face as a result of the COVID-19 pandemic and other market and external factors, see Part I, Item 1A.
 "Risk Factors" of our 2021 Annual Report on Form 10-K.